Wonderland – ‘The White Queen’

 The finished steel ‘paper-cut’ galleon prop

-The key prop is very important to the story, and will reappear at various points in the hands of different characters.
-It is the symbol of beauty and death, a continuous flow from the form of the fairy through the body of the skeleton to the bare bones that make up the teeth.
+I am especially proud of The White Queen’s key it is extremely important to the story, and will reappear at various points in the hands of different characters.
+It represents the cycle of beauty and death, a continuous flow from the form of the fairy through the body of the skeleton, down to the bare bones that make up the teeth.
 I think it is possibly my favourite prop in the series and one I will keep forever.

 Whilst working on the costume, I finally had to face the fact that I needed to design the galleon ship props myself after unsuccessfully approaching a few paper cut artists hoping for a collaboration.
 I have never done anything like this before, and had no contacts and no idea what I was doing.
-Its been one of the hardest things I have ever attempted, and there were many times when I nearly gave up.
-In my ignorance I thought I could just draw a galleon ship silhouette, take some of the book illustrations and work them into the shape.
-I presumed I could have the stencil cut in light wood any size I wanted, and that it would be reasonably affordable…..
-I had no idea how wrong I was.
+It was without doubt the most difficult challenge I have faced for the series and there were many, many times when I nearly gave up.
+In my ignorance I thought I could simply draw a galleon ship silhouette, take some of the book illustrations and work them into the shape.
+I presumed I could have the stencil cut in light balsa wood at any size I wanted, and that it would all be reasonably affordable…..
+I had no idea how wrong I was!

-To start with the illustrations were more like fine ink drawings than hard clear silhouettes suitable for a stencil.
-After I had finished my galleon outline and roughly tried to place some of characters into the shape, I began to release the enormous problem faced with positive and negative space – how no line could overlap without being connected, as it would just simply fall out of the design when it was cut.
-Everything need to be supported, connected, and extremely sharp in its details and shape – basically everything the original illustrations were not.
-After three 12 hour days I was close to giving up.
-It was an incredibly complicated, and utterly mind numbing process having to re-draw every single detail using a computer tablet by hand.
-The only thing that kept me going was that this prop, more than anything else in the entire series was a direct, real and tangible link to my mother, and the nights I remembered pressed against her arms while she read to me.
+To start with the original ‘Kingdom under the Sea’ illustrations were actually fine ink drawings and not neat silhouettes suitable for a stencil.
+After I had finished my galleon outline, I roughly tried to place some of characters within its shape and slowly realised the enormous problems I faced with positive and negative space.
+I soon learned how no line could overlap or it would just simply fall out when the design was cut.
+Everything had to be supported, connected, and drawn in extremely sharp accurate detail – basically everything the original illustrations were not.
+It was incredibly complicated, I had re-draw every single element by hand using a computer tablet and it took 70 agonizing hours to complete.
+The only thing that kept me going was that this prop, more than anything else in the entire project was a direct tangible link to my mother, and I simply couldn’t give up.

-On the day of the props being made, I arrived at the factory Cirrus- Laser to be met with the sight of the computer screen below (first picture), which looked like s star constellation of thousands of reference points for the machine to follow.
-The amount of work that had gone into the programming was completely mind blowing and extremely humbling.
-It was the most complicated design the machine had ever had to cut, and I felt extremely guilty about the fact I had refused to simplify it.
-After a few hours of stop / starting and a lot of fine tuning, the first test piece slowly began to take shape, and that was when everything took on a completely different emotional level.
+On the day of the props being made, I arrived at the factory to be met with the sight of my design on the programmers monitor, covered in a star constellation of a thousand reference points for the cutting machine to follow.
+The amount of work that had gone into the preparations was completely mind blowing and extremely humbling.
+The factory owner said it was the most complicated design the machine had ever attempted and it had taken 24 hours of plotting co-ordinates to get this far.
+I felt extremely guilty but after a few hours of the machine jamming and nervous glances from it operators, the first test piece slowly began to take shape, and that was when everything took on a completely different emotional level.

 Original location shown above, below setting up the picture, with poor Hannah as the body double for the model !
 Plus an example of when smoke seriously goes in the wrong direction !!

 As far as lighting went, it was the first time I have ever shot a scene at night.
 All the lighting was powered from one very small petrol generator, and I permanently had my heart in my mouth worrying it would just give up and choke on us.
 The bulbs were standard energy saving ones so they used less power, and all of it was run off a very long home made cable Matt had wired up.
 As the light finally disappeared, and the wind picked up, I remember standing in the dark thinking it was never going to work.
 The whole thing smacked of being a disaster, wires everywhere and expensive steel ships furiously flapping in the wind.
-I kept whispering to myself ‘it will be ok’ over and over again, nervously looking through the viewfinder of my camera on the tripod .
-But then the roar of the generator broke the silence and the bulbs suddenly sparked into life.
-What had previously been an uninspiring flat looking scene of blank ships hanging lifeless from a tree, burst into the most magical vision.
-Everyone whooped!
-It was incredible, Elbie was jumping up and down, so was I, and I could see the relief on Matts face when the power kicked in.
-Genuinely it has to be one of the most beautiful things I have witnessed in the series so far, I had tears in my eyes, the rush of emotions were so overwhelming … it was magical … truly…. truly.
-I was excited, over tired, emotional, shaking and so, so thrilled… this is why I do what I do…. being there in that moment….
-I was standing in a dream.
-My heart soared as the galleons lit up, and there before us were the perfect black illustrations from the book brought to life.
-The sense of achievement after all the stress of the last few months was immense.
+I kept whispering to myself ‘it will be ok’ over and over again, nervously looking through the viewfinder waiting to feel something but the scene remained flat and uninspiring as the blank ships hung lifeless from a tree.
+Just as I lost all hope the roar of the generator broke the silence and the bulbs suddenly sparked into life and there before me was the most magical vision, everyone shouted an whooped, It was absolutely incredible.
+Elbie was jumping up and down, so was I, and I could see the relief on poor Matt’s face when the power kicked in.
+Genuinely it had to be one of the most beautiful things I have witnessed in the series so far.
+I had tears in my eyes the rush of emotion was overwhelming, it was magical … truly…. truly.
+My heart soared as the galleons lit up, and there before us were the perfect silhouettes of my childhood book illustrations brought to life.
+The sense of achievement after all the stress of the last few months was simply immense.

 I know I will never forget that night.
-I remember walking around in a daze collecting crates and wires, tripping over things in the dark, still thinking about what had happened.
+Once the picture was over and it was time to go I remember walking around in a daze collecting crates and wires, tripping over things in the dark, still thinking about what had happened.
 We dragged everything back to the car, and the look on everyone’s face was a picture.
-It had been relentless for hours, the pace of setting up, and then rushing to get the picture,….. to finally stop felt quite strange.
-Everyone looked exhausted but so triumphant, we ended up throwing ourselves into a shaky group hug in the glare of the car headlights laughing and groaning, patting our backs ….we had done it!
+It had been relentless for hours, the pace of setting up, and then rushing to get the picture, to finally stop felt quite strange.
+Everyone was broken but so triumphant, we ended up throwing ourselves into a shaky group hug in the glare of the car headlights laughing and groaning, patting our backs ….we had done it!
 It was the final picture, and now the weather could do its worst, everything that needed to be done had been achieved.

 While the others loaded the cars, I pretended I had forgotten something back at the tree and walked off into the night to just take a moment.
 I knew I had over done things again, my stomach was lurching with cramps and my skin was tingling.
 I couldn’t remember the last time I had sat quietly in months, but that night, it was honestly worth all the bad stuff that came afterwards.
-I had made two pictures that were not only for my mother, but they were direct, strong and unbreakable links to her, and the memories I had.
-I felt like I had taken a few more steps away from my grief, and closed another door on the ghosts of hospitals and unapologetic doctors……… it was all for her.
+I had made two pictures that were not only for my mother, but they were direct, strong and unbreakable links to her and the memories I had.
+I felt like I had taken a few more steps away from my grief, and closed another door on the ghosts of hospitals ….. this was my best, and all I could possibly give.